What Is COPD?

 The Temple Lung Center is led by Gerard Criner, MD, an international leader in pulmonary care, and is staffed by many physicians and surgeons who are recognized as “Top Docs” by respected publications and organizations.
 These specialists are also renowned researchers who are developing and testing new treatments for COPD.

-Temple’s pulmonary physicians are complemented by a team of highly trained nurses, therapists and other medical professionals with years of experience treating COPD and other complex lung diseases.
+Your treatment plan may change over time as your disease progresses.
+Because of this, Temple coordinates COPD care between pulmonary physicians and a team of highly trained nurses, respiratory therapists and other medical professionals with years of experience treating people with COPD and other complex lung diseases.